 Do recovered electrical cables need to be recycled or not?

 That depends on the condition of the cables.
-Are they still in prime condition with just a little bit of touch up needed?
+Are they still in prime condition with just a little bit of a touch-up needed?
 If so, then reusing them is the best option.
 After all, why would you recycle something with value still?
 The recovered cables, along with other goods, are first inspected and tested in order to determine whether or not they still function.

 Option 1: Reusing